SABnzbd Setup for Linux with UsenetServer

 sabnzbdplus

-Once it launches, open your Web browser and go to http://localhost:8080
+Once it launches, open your Web browser and go to http://localhost:8080 to begin configuration.

 Step 2: Initial Configuration